wenjieo/LS-YOLO/README.md

 #Ciation

 If you find our work useful for your research, please consider citing our paper:
 Zhang W., Liu Z., Zhou S., Qi W., Wu X., Zhang T. and Han L. "LS-YOLO: A Novel Model for Detecting Multi-Scale Landslides with Remote Sensing Images".
-IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing (under consideration by IEEE J-STARS)
+IEEE Journal of Selected Topics in Applied Earth Observations and Remote Sensing.
+17, 4952-4965, 2024.